notesofcliff/delve/src/home/doc/user/App_Developer_Guide.md

 ### Creating a Data Model

 Creating data models for your app provides a number of benefits.
-While Flashlight Events are designed to be a flexible, general-purpose data container, custom data models can be tailored to your specific use case:
+While Delve Events are designed to be a flexible, general-purpose data container, custom data models can be tailored to your specific use case:

 - Data is stored in a separate database table.
 - Allows custom data permissions.